Tibap/yasttt/README.md

 git clone https://github.com/Tibap/yasttt.git
 ```

-- Via ZIP file:

-Download the repo as a ZIP file from Github and import the ZIP file in Splunk > Manage Apps > Install app from file.
+- Via ZIP file: Download the repo as a ZIP file from Github and import the ZIP file in Splunk > Manage Apps > Install app from file.

-Restart Splunk.

 ## Configuration